 The premiums that you pay for LIC’s New Endowment Plus plan would be invested in any of the selected funds based on the fund’s Net Asset Value (NAV).
 Do you know what NAV is all about?

 What is LIC NAV?

 LIC NAV is the value of one unit of the fund that you choose.
-To understand NAV further let’s understand how the fund works.
+To understand NAV further, let’s understand how the fund works.
 The premiums which are collected from policyholders are pooled in one corpus.
 Thereafter, the corpus is invested in stocks and securities of different companies.
-Against each investment, a certain number of stock or share can be bought.
+Against each investment, a certain number of stocks or shares can be bought.
 When the total corpus is invested you get the total number of shares and stocks bought and that allows you to calculate the NAV.
 The formula for NAV calculation is as follows –

 NAV = (market value of the portfolio of the fund / total number of securities bought)